denironyx/Data-Warehouse-Systems/Creating an ETL Solution with SSIS/README.md

 - How often does a column have small or large value

 SSIS has some tools that can help us explore the data and answer these type of questions.

+### Introduction to Control flow in SSIS
+I worked on a control flow project using the loop container in SSIS.

+Also, checked out the foreach loop in SSIS

+Conditional statements is being declared using the expression task.
+With this you can implement and if then logic in SQL Server